How To Handle Anxiety In Motherhood

 Gaining Back Control

-Every day we are faced with new challenges that can sometimes bring out the worst in us.
-We need the reminder that anxiety is real, and that we need to go easy on ourselves.
+Every day you are faced with new challenges that can sometimes bring out the worst in you.
+You need the reminder that anxiety is real, and that you need to go easy on yourself.
 Here are some common ways to ground yourself to the here and now.

 Know What You Can and Can’t Control